Skip to content

 DGE reference values for daily vitamin C intake in mg2

-The three nutrition societies mentioned above recommend an increase in vitamin C intake for pregnant and breastfeeding women off.2,3,4
+The three nutrition societies mentioned above give an increase in vitamin C intake as a recommendation for pregnant and breastfeeding women off.2,3,4

-The requirement is also increased by heavy physical exertion, high sweat loss, diabetes mellitus, alcohol abuse, medication, smoking and environmental pollution.
-An increased daily intake of 35-45 mg is recommended for smokers.2,3
+In addition, the requirement is increased by heavy physical exertion, high sweat losses, diabetes mellitus, alcohol abuse, medication, as well as smoking and environmental pollution.
+Smoking is recommended to increase the daily intake by 35-45 mg.2,3

 What does the body need ascorbic acid for?

-The essential vitamin acts mainly as a very powerful antioxidant and thus keeps the body's cells healthy.
-It also works closely with the antioxidant Vitamin E together by preventing lipid peroxidation and thus reducing the Protects cells.
+The essential vitamin acts mainly as a very powerful antioxidant and thus keeps the cells of the body healthy.
+It also works closely with the also antioxidant Vitamin E together by preventing lipid peroxidation and thus reducing the Cells protects.

-Ascorbic acid is a Cofactor in the production of collagen and the synthesis of neurotransmitters and hormones.
+The ascorbic acid is a Cofactor in the production of collagen and the synthesis of neurotransmitters and hormones.
 It also acts indirectly on the Fat metabolism as it is required for the production of the transporter carnitine, which is involved in fat burning.
-It is also required for the synthesis of peptide hormones, bile acid and the cytochrome P450 needed for detoxification.
-Interferon synthesis also regulates the Immune defense strengthened.
+It is also required for the synthesis of peptide hormones, bile acid and cytochrome P450, which is needed for detoxification.
+Through the synthesis of interferon, furthermore, the Immune defense strengthened.

-Another important point is the Increase in Absorption rate from Ironwhen foods containing iron and vitamin C are combined in a meal.
-What is equally particularly important nowadays is the anti-cancer effect of ascorbic acid and the Reduction in the risk of cardiovascular disease.3,5
+Another important point is the Increase the Absorption rate from Ironwhen foods containing iron and vitamin C are combined in a meal.
+What is equally particularly important nowadays is the anti-cancer effect of ascorbic acid and the Reduction of cardiovascular disease risk.3,5

-According to studies, oxidative stress is increased by contraceptives such as the contraceptive pill, which leads to a higher risk of cardiovascular disease.
+According to studies, oxidative stress is increased by contraceptives such as the birth control pill, which leads to a higher risk of cardiovascular diseases.
 This can be counteracted by an increased intake of vitamins C and E.6

-The fact that vitamin C increases the excretion of uric acid also reduces the risk of developing gout.7
+By increasing the excretion of uric acid, vitamin C also reduces the risk of developing gout.7

 The Functions of vitamin C briefly summarized: